Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 ***Commodore William Caruthers***

-“A briefing session, then.”
+"A briefing session, then."

-*“Looks that way sir.
-Every ship in the fleet, all talking to the flagship at once.”*
+*"Looks that way sir.
+Every ship in the fleet, all talking to the flagship at once."*

 Caruthers was taking a working lunch *’al desko’* - a ploughman’s sandwich, an apple and a coffee.
-“How long until I get to listen?”
+"How long until I get to listen?"
 He asked, sipping his coffee.

 There was a chuckle from the intel chief aboard HMS *Myrmidon.
-“We’ve got the Watsons working on it right now.”* he said. *“Dominion encryption isn’t anything special.”*
+"We’ve got the Watsons working on it right now."* he said. *"Dominion encryption isn’t anything special."*

-“How long?”
+"How long?"

-*“The computers think an hour or so.
-In my experience, that usually means an hour and a half.”*
+*"The computers think an hour or so.
+In my experience, that usually means an hour and a half."*

-“Good.
-Keep me posted.”
+"Good.
+Keep me posted."

-*”Will do, sir.”*
+*"Will do, sir."*

 The link to *Myrmidon* closed.